MRT Line 3 (Metro Manila): Capacity expansion

 Additional trains were procured under the capacity expansion project.

 Part of the capacity expansion is the conversion of three-car trains to four-car trains with increased capacity.
 Four-car trains have signages in the front driving cabs to guide passengers.

 Due to the high ridership of the line, a proposal under study by the DOTC and NEDA proposed to double the current capacity by acquiring additional light rail vehicles to accommodate over 520,000 passengers a day.

 In January 2014, the DOTC procured an additional 48 light rail vehicles from CRRC Dalian, which entered service in 2016.
 However, several issues and controversies prevented the trains from mainline operations; CRRC Dalian agreed in 2018 to amend the train specifications to match the contract terms at no cost.
 Due to the trains undergoing the said adjustments, they were slowly introduced into regular operations, which led to the start of the gradual deployment on October 27, 2018.

 Aside from the procurement of the new trains, the capacity expansion project included the upgrading of the ancillary systems such as the power supply, overhead lines, the extension of the pocket track near Taft Avenue station and the modification of the turn back siding north of the North Avenue station.
 The original plan also included the upgrading of the signaling system.
 These upgrades would only be realized as part of the line's rehabilitation.

 Plans were also laid to increase the number of cars in each train set, from the current three cars to four, which also increases the number of passengers being accommodated for each trip, from 1,182 to 1,576.
 This was first mentioned in 2013, during the bidding process for the new trains.
 However, in January 2016, an anonymous railway expert warned that the power supply at that time was not capable of handling four-car trains.
 Despite this, four-car operations were first tested in a Dalian train in May 2016.
 After the rehabilitation of the line which included the upgrading of the power supply, a dynamic test run for the use of four-car trains for regular operations was conducted on March 9, 2022.
 Regular four-car operations began on March 28, initially deploying two trains for daily operations, subsequently increased to four.
 Although full conversion was initially planned to be achieved by 2023, all trains soon reverted to the existing 3-car configuration.
-Four-car operations returned on April 21, 2025, with three four-car trains being deployed during peak hours.
-Despite this, around eighty percent of all trains are operating with three cars, while plans were laid for full four-car operations in the long run, as well as the full deployment of the CRRC Dalian trains, to increase ridership capacity to 800,000 passengers.
+Four-car operations returned on April 21, 2025, with three four-car trains being deployed during peak hours, later increased to six by October 17.
+Plans were laid for full four-car operations in the long run, as well as the full deployment of the CRRC Dalian trains, to increase ridership capacity to 800,000 passengers.